 If you do need to borrow right now, make sure you borrow from a lender who is regulated by the FCA (Financial Conduct Authority).
 That way, they can be held to account if something goes wrong, and you can complain to the Financial Ombudsman Service.

-Keep an eye out for ‘loan sharks’, who are more prominent in times of financial struggle and are not regulated by the FCA.
+Keep an eye out for ‘loan sharks’.
+These are illegal moneylenders who will often charge very high interest rates.
+They are more prominent in times of financial struggle and are not regulated by the FCA.
 That means you won’t be protected if something goes wrong.

-There’s also been a rise in popularity of Buy Now Pay Later (BNPL) services.
-Not all parts of BNPL services are regulated, however, they soon will be by the FCA.
+There’s also been a rise in popularity of buy now pay later (BNPL) services.
+Not all parts of BNPL services are regulated.
 As such, using them could affect your eligibility for credit.

-These payment methods will be added to credit reports this year, and lenders will be able to see how frequently you use these services, and if you’ve ever missed a payment.
+These payment methods may be added to credit reports, and lenders will be able to see how frequently you use these services, and if you’ve ever missed a payment.

 With any credit you use, only borrow what you can afford to repay, and always make at least your minimum monthly repayments.